DanieleSalatti/DanieleSalatti/README.md

 I am a self-taught software engineer based in Seattle, WA.
 I have been working in tech for over 15 years.

-As of March 2022 I am taking a short to focus on my personal [projects](https://danielesalatti.com/projects) and explore my other interests.
+In March 2022 I decided to take a short break to focus on my personal [projects](https://danielesalatti.com/projects) and explore my other interests.
+Today am am continuing to do that while working for Gitcoin DAO.

 If you want to get in touch or are interested in hiring me, my [contact information is below](#contact).